malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 With respect to an embodied individual, three interacting systems are typically assumed: external environment, body, and mind.
 In an attempt to be a little more precise, this article uses the term _"cognitive processes"_ (CPs) instead of _"mind"_.
 In any case, while these systems provide a useful basis for discussion, their exact distinction can become blurred.
 So some effort is first required to define them more clearly.

 ## Classification

+_todo: most of this chapter is potentially interesting but a waste of time w.r.t. to the thesis.
+If I leave this in, it needs to be introduced as such.
+A key message could be to make the reader aware that the kinds of interactions between env/body/cp are far more nuanced and varied than are discussed in this article generally, but that the article ignores them for the sake of simplicity._

 In attempting to define the delineation between these three systems, it is important to take a particular perspective: that of evolution.
 The most simple organisms lack a nervous system but nevertheless have evolved to react sufficiently well in order for their species to continue.
 We can say with some certainty that they lack cognitive processes of any sort, but they do have a clear delineation between their body and the environment around them - that delineation usually being a semi-permeable membrane.
 Evolutionary forces have produced such an organism to act in a way that it mostly protects itself from danger long enough to produce offspring.
 With some organisms, such as jelly fish, a nervous system has evolved that improves the ability of that organism to meet its homeostatic needs (eg: feeding), to protect itself from danger, and to procreate.
 The nervous system is entirely there to meet the needs of the body as a whole - those same same needs that applied to simple organisms lacking a nervous system.
 In mammals that nervous system is largely centralised into the brain as a discrete organ and in some cases that brain acts to look after its own homeostatic needs independent of the direct needs of the rest of the body.

 So the nervous system is just a part of the body in the same way that a limb is.
 There is no need to be confused about body vs mind, as in truth the mind is just a physical brain, which is a subset of the body.